 - the information architecture

 - naming and formatting conventions,

 The discrete structure of the language suggests a modular approach.
 A pattern library of “atomics” is analogous to words with each entry defined and with examples of how it is to be used, just as some dictionaries do.As the old joke goes:

 “One spoonful at a time”.

 But the power of a visual language goes beyond this to define and “articulate” typical journeys analogous to phrases.

 Five years after Nature Plants was launched, the visual language is still evolving and being deployed.
 The former because that’s just what living languages do, the latter because it exists in a complex environment with legacy systems.
 By now there’s a well trodden path for migrating journals.

 If visual design and content are, structured, straightforward, consistent and conventional, users can focus on their task.
 Simple heuristics, such as the logo positioned in the top left hand corner and linking to the homepage, are a starting point, perhaps similar to the first words learnt from a tourist phrase book.
 But visual languages can be rich and complex e.g. in medieval religious paintings where symbols and conventions communicated complex narratives and abstract concepts to illiterate audiences.
 The challenge is for the language to be so straightforward and familiar it’s intuitive – in Steve Krug’s famous words, “Don’t make me think“.

 It might seem a luxury to take time out to create an abstracted guide, but from experience it quickly repays the investment.
-One is evident in East Sussex county council’s site. (go beyond the landing page) and is perhaps why GDS have a pattern library and look to be getting more involved with local authorities.
+One is evident in East Sussex county council’s site. (go beyond the landing page) and is perhaps why GDS have a pattern library and appear to be getting more involved with local authorities.